How can we help you?

 We know that counseling is something that a lot of people feel hesitant to talk about, and resistant to share their experiences, which can lead to confusion and a lot of unknowns about the process.
 Especially if this is your first time considering working with a therapist.

-Our goal to to demystify the counseling process and help you understand how counseling works.
+Our goal is to demystify the counseling process and help you understand how counseling works.

 Below are some of the most common questions we are asked and some answers to get you started.
 If you have additional questions, please don't hesitate to contact us by email, or give us a call.